widilo/compare-two-excel-files-with-python/README.md

 compare_excel_files('file1.xlsx', 'file2.xlsx', 'changes.xlsx')
 ```

 In this modified script, we've added a new column called "PRICE".
-The script now identifies rows with changes in both stock and price:
+The script now identifies rows with changes in both STOCK and PRICE.

-1. **Reading Excel Files**:
-   - No changes in this section.
-It reads the Excel files as before.

-2. **Merging DataFrames**:
-   - The merge operation remains the same.
-It merges the DataFrames based on the 'SKU' column.

-3. **Identifying Changed Rows**:
-   - The condition for identifying changed rows is updated.
-It now checks both the 'STOCK' and 'PRICE' columns for differences.

-4. **Usage Example**:
-   - Usage remains the same.
-It calls the `compare_excel_files` function with the file paths and output file name.

-With these modifications, the script will now compare both stock levels and prices, identifying rows where either or both of these values have changed.
+The script will now compare both stock levels and prices, identifying rows where either or both of these values have changed.